Paul Beyerl: Biography

 and is a retreat and educational center for The Rowan Tree Church and The Hermit's Grove.
 It houses the administrative offices, guest lodging for Church Members and students, a 4500-book research library, and the herbal area holding more than 200 species of dried botanicals.

 The Rowan Tree Church is Wiccan, representing The Tradition of Lothloriën.
 Beyerl founded both in the 1970s when living in Minneapolis.
 The Rowan Tree Church trains its clergy in The Mystery School, a challenging and in-depth educational program.
 Both the Church and Mystery School serve Church Members and students living both near the center and at great distances.
-The Tradition is discussed at length in Beyerl’a book A Wiccan Bardo, Revisited.
+The Tradition is discussed at length in Beyerl's book A Wiccan Bardo, Revisited.